sahat/requirejs-library/README.md

 ### Additional Notes

-- I have not tested it with Travis CI but it should work just fine.
 - When you are changing library's name from **mylib** to **YOUR_LIBRARY_NAME**, update names in the following locations:
  - src/mylib.js: **filename**
  - Gruntfile: **out**, `out: "dist/YOUR_LIBRARY_NAME.js"`